Osteopathy in Corsham Osteopathy and health

 Osteopathy is not just a series of techniques applied to the body.
 It is more an understanding of how the body is at a moment in time , what it is striving for and what it is trying to achieve in terms of health.
 Where it is struggling and where it needs support.
 Where the health is and is not within the body’s tissues.
 Our initial training is a thorough grounding in anatomy and physiology, so that we have an in depth knowledge of where everything is and how it works and functions in relation to everything else.
 In addition, we have hundreds of hours of hands on experience with each other as students and with our patients in the clinics .
 This helps us to develop an incredibly fine sense of touch known as palpation whereby you not only learn to feel and understand what is directly under your hands (tactile touch) but also how things feel several layers beneath (proprioceptive touch) and how that interconnects throughout the body.

-This is not something you can learn as a quick fix over a short period of time but takes many hours/ weeks/ months and years of dedicated concentration and learning so that you end up with ‘thinking fingers’ that instinctively and intuitively feed back information into your brain about what is going on beneath them.
+This is not something you can learn as a quick fix over a short period of time but takes many hours/ weeks/ months and years of dedicated concentration and learning so that you end up with ‘thinking fingers’ that instinctively and intuitively feed back information about what is going on beneath them.
 It is with this knowledge that we apply our manual techniques to balance all the systems of the body, to restore health and wellbeing.

 Osteopaths are taught a variety of manual techniques to employ when treating patients.
 These range from the traditional structural techniques such as joint manipulation and articulation to the more subtle and gentle functional and cranial techniques.
 Osteopaths are professionally qualified to choose the method of treatment which will best suit their patient’s individual needs.